stuffedwombat/stuffedwombat.github.io/qa.md

 13.12.23

+*Geist Traft (@traft25372) asks: *
+### How did you make the slope collisions for Mosa Lina?
+Because from what I’ve heard good slope collisions in platformers is like finding how to turn lead into gold.

+Basically, there's an invisible sensor at the bottom of the player object that checks if you're overlapping ground or not.
+This sensor is VERY wide.
+Like, almost as wide as the character, allowing you to kind of jump-climb even super steep slopes.

+It's also just pretty heavily tweaked physics!
+When you're not giving any input while standing on the ground, the game will radically slow down the character, resulting in this kind of slow sliding.
+There's probably a whole lot of small clamps and lerps and little tweaks that I can't remember right now.
+Making non-90-degree-ground enjoyable to traverse was one of the very first things that I tackled with this version of Mosa Lina.
+It took like six or seven iterations to get it to where it's at now.

+But basically: How did I make it?
+Theres

+*Vlp (@SomeVolp) asks:*
+### Is it hard to self-publish?

+In some ways, it's is a lot easier because I really dislike negotiations and paperwork.
+Companies also move  slowly.
+I don't want to spend 6 months writing emails to *maybe* get funding.
+By self-publishing I can spend that time on making the games instead.

+Self publishing on steam really makes it pretty easy to reach a large amount of people.
+Doing it is not very difficult (if a bit confusing).
+Making sustainable money off of it is a different beast entierly.

+Even though most of my games made back the money that was spent on them (and even though I was living very cheaply) the profit would not have been enough to finance my life.
+I was living off of the money from a low-stake loan and the freak accident of selling an IP.

+It's only with Mosa Lina that a self-published game actually produced enough money to live off of directly.

+*@0ozymandias1 asks:*
+### Whats your usual method for coming up with game ideas?
+Are they epiphanies?
+Inspiration from existing works?
+Just dabbling and seeing what sticks?

+It all comes from being interested in things.
+The more things you're interested in, the wider the variety of ideas that you'll have.
+The more intensely you focus on a single thing, the more specific ideas you'll have.
+But if you are not paying attention to the world around you, if you aren't curious about the stuff you experience, then ideas will be slow to come and you'll imbue every single one with way too much importance, potentially dragging you down for years to come.

+Here is a list of the places where some of my ideas came from:

+- playing around with Box2D
+- constructing a morphological matrix of potential interactions
+- writing an essay about game design
+- taking a classic game and adding a twist
+- reading basic game design theory
+- playing a boardgame with friends
+- hiking in the forest
+- interest in merging humans and computers

+Interestingly enough, most of my ideas seem to come from engagement with games & game design!

 *@YemmyTheFerret asks:*
 ### What is your go to meal while working on games.
 Or meals?
 Or food in general?
 I'm hungry
 I'm trying to figure that out right now.
 My go to meal changed a lot over the last years.
-It used to be midnight pizza, then it became probably sage-sauce-spaghetti and now it is...
+It used to be midnight pizza, then it became sage-sauce-spaghetti and now it is...
 I don't know.
 I made some onion & pees soup today.
 Before that I ate sausages with mashed potatoes two days in a row because I didn't know that you shouldn't freeze mashed potatoes.
 I'm working on it.

 *@TinyBox11 asks:*
 ### How do you decide whether a feature or anything at all belongs in the game or not?
 Let’s say you want to add an enemy that attacks in a specific pattern, how do you decide if it compliments the game or is just redundant/ worse?